danielhanan05/index-advisor/README.md

 Source code (tar.gz)
 ```

 Those are source snapshots generated by GitHub.
-They are not the installable product.
+They are useful for developers, but they are **not** the installable product.

-End users should download:
+End users should download only:

 ```text
 Windows: IndexAdvisor-Windows.zip